 Medici Ventures Fund Participates in SettleMint Successful Funding Round

-/EIN News/ -- SALT LAKE CITY, Oct.
-11, 2022 (GLOBE NEWSWIRE) -- Medici Ventures, L.P., a blockchain-focused fund, announced today that it participated in SettleMint’s Series A funding round that closed on September 22, 2022.
-Pelion Venture Partners is the general partner of Medici Ventures, L.P. and Overstock.com, Inc. (NASDAQ:OSTK) is the sole limited partner.
+SALT LAKE CITY, Oct.
+11, 2022 (GLOBE NEWSWIRE) -- Medici Ventures, L.P., a blockchain-focused fund, announced today that it participated in SettleMint's Series A funding round that closed on September 22, 2022.
+Pelion Venture Partners is the general partner of Medici Ventures, L.P. and Overstock.com, Inc. OSTK is the sole limited partner.

 "SettleMint helps companies integrate blockchain-based applications into their existing systems, by providing Blockchain-Platform-as-a-Service solutions," said Overstock CEO Jonathan Johnson.
 "The success they've had raising additional capital despite the difficult venture capital backdrop is a testament to SettleMint's innovative offering."